-The following table provides information as of December 31, 2023 regarding shares of common stock that may be issued under our equity compensation plans, consisting of the 2018 Stock Option and Grant Plan (the

-"2018 Plan"), the 2019 Stock Option and Incentive Plan (the "2019 Plan") and the 2019 Employee Stock Purchase Plan (the "ESPP").
+The following table provides information as of December 31, 2024 regarding shares of common stock that may be issued under our equity compensation plans, consisting of the 2018 Plan, the 2019 Plan and the 2019 Employee Stock Purchase Plan, or the ESPP.
 We have no equity compensation plans that were not approved by security holders.